My Advice To A Young Preacher Scott Pauley

 7. Prepare sermons.
 Study and write messages regularly.
 Preach them to yourself!
 Work on learning how to prepare and deliver a Bible message.

-8. Preach whenever you have opportunity.
+8. Preach whenever you have the opportunity.
 No open door is insignificant.
-Preach or teach the Bible to children, in a nursing home, or any where you have opportunity.
+Preach or teach the Bible to children, in a nursing home, or anywhere you have the opportunity.

 9. Pray much.
 Learn to get alone with God and commune with Him.